- WhoWhatWhy - http://whowhatwhy.com -

 Brown describes a March 2012 FBI raid on his residence in connection with alleged activities of the Internet hacker group Anonymous.
 With visible anger, he grouses that the criminal investigation now extends beyond him to an uninvolved member of his family.

 Having received a vague warning the day prior, Brown sought haven at his mother’s house while government agents raided his apartment.
-Once the FBI realized the laptop they were seeking was not at Brown’s flat, they headed to Mrs. Brown’s place, confronted her son, and—according to Brown—asked if he had any laptops he “wanted to give them.”
+Once the FBI realized the laptop they were seeking was not at Brown’s flat, they headed to Ms. McCutchin’s place (Brown’s parents are divorced), confronted her son, and—according to Brown—asked if he had any laptops he “wanted to give them.”
 When he responded in the negative, they left in a huff, only to return later with another search warrant—this time confiscating the sought-after laptop.
 As the investigation continued over the next few months, the feds could find no evidence on that laptop or anywhere else that related to criminal activity.
 That’s when they initiated a charge of obstruction of justice against his mother.

 In his video, Brown lashed out, announcing unquestionably ominous sounding plans.